New gender identity policy sparks debate at Orchard Park School Board meeting

 The policy, which was approved 6-0 by the School Board on Dec.
 13, lays out what the district is required to do according to state and federal law, and allows students to use the gender, names, pronouns, restroom and locker room that matches their identity.

-However, some adults who spoke during the public comment portion of the meeting, including a woman who said she represented the Orchard Park Taxpayers Association, characterized the policy as misguided and requested the board make some revisions.
+However, some adults who spoke during the public comment portion of the meeting, including Lynn Moeller, who said she represented the Orchard Park Taxpayers Association, characterized the policy as misguided and requested the board make some revisions.

-"Orchard Park has concerns that the policy does not promote the health and safety of all individuals who use the locker rooms and showers, particularly," said the speaker, who also identified herself as a registered nurse.
+"Orchard Park has concerns that the policy does not promote the health and safety of all individuals who use the locker rooms and showers, particularly," said Moeller, who also said she is a registered nurse.

 People are also reading…